open-resources/dash_curriculum/tutorial/part1/chapter3.md

 ```

 ## Summary
-In this chapter we learned about Dash **components** and **layout**.
+In this chapter we learned about several useful Dash **components** and how to organize them in a **layout**.
 In the next chapter we will learn how to create an interactive app by linking the components together.